dotse/tls-fed-auth/tls-fed-auth.md

 .# Abstract

-This document describes a mechanism how to federate TLS authentication [@RFC7642].
+This document describes a mechanism how to federate TLS authentication.

 {mainmatter}